shmorri/docs-casa-prod/docs/source/user-guide.md

 If you opt for 2FA based on location, device, or both, a new widget will appear to display your trusted devices.

 ![2fa-settings-and-trusted-devices](./img/2fa-settings-trusted-devices.png)

+### 2FA best practices

+The context of an authentication attempt can determine which type of credental is most convenient to use.
+For instance, U2F keys are not compatible with mobile phones or non-Chrome browsers.

+**To reduce the chance of account lockout**, enroll at least two different _types_ of 2FA credentials -- e.g. one U2F token and one OTP app; or one OTP app and one SMS phone number, etc. This way, regardless which device you're using to access a protected resource, you will have a usable option for passing strong authentication.

 ## 2FA credential details & enrollment